RaffaeleCrocco/fundamental-of-robotic/README.md

   ```
   roslaunch ur5_gazebo ur5_lego.launch
   ```
-Unpause the simulation
+Unpause the simulation.
 You can send commands to the joints

   ```
   rosrun ur5_gazebo send_joint.py